aws/aws-durable-execution-sdk-js/LANGUAGE_SDK_SPECIFICATION.md

 The SDK MUST:

 1. Accept duration specifications (seconds, minutes, hours, days, weeks, months, years)
-2. Convert durations to total seconds for the API
+2. Convert durations to total seconds for the API (minimum 1 second)
 3. Create a WAIT operation with `WaitSeconds` option
 4. Return immediately if the wait has already completed (replay)
 5. Return pending if the wait is still active